eciggaar/devops-workshop/openshift/3-Pipelines.md

 If you deploy a new version of an app in Kubernetes, you typically change the deployment.yaml file and apply the changed version using `kubectl`.
 Kubernetes will then perform a rolling update from the old to the new version.

-Let's do a new deployment of our hello world Vert.x app.
-Just to make life easy, we only gonna change the value of the `MSG` environment variable that is used as parameter in the `deploy-using-kn` task.
+Let's do a new deployment of our hello world Quarkus application.
+Just to make life easy, we only gonna change the value of the `GREETING_MESSAGE` environment variable that is used as parameter in the `deploy-using-kn` task.
 For this,

 1. Switch tab to the IBM Cloud Shell.
 Make sure `devops-workshop` is your current project.
 Then edit the pipeline by running: